pglevy/vibe-coding-boilerplate/README.md

 Use the "change directory" command to navigate to the folder.
 It should look something like this: `cd ~/Documents/vite-boilerplate`.
 You can check where you are with the "print working directory" command, `pwd`.

-Once you're in the project directory, run this command: `npm install`.
+Once you're in the project directory, run this command: `npm install --legacy-peer-deps`.
 This will install all the necessary files locally to run the project.
+The [legacy-peer-dependency flag](https://ui.shadcn.com/docs/react-19#solution-1---force-or---legacy-peer-deps) ignores dependency conflicts, which shouldn't cause problems.

 ## Running the project

 If everything went OK with installation, now you can run this command to start the project: `npm run dev`.
 This runs the project in development mode.
 If it works, you'll see a message that it's now running on a local server, for example, `Local: http://localhost:5173/`.
-You can click on that link (maybe with a modifier key) to see the site running in your browser.
+You can click on that link (maybe with a modifier key) to see the site running in your browser, or just copy and paste.

 To stop the server, the command is usually `control-C`.

 Whenever you want to run the project again, you'll just use the command `npm run dev` again.
 You don't have to reinstall.
-Periodically, you may want to run `npm update` to update the package dependencies.
+Periodically, you may want to run `npm update --legacy-peer-deps` to update the package dependencies.

 ## Adding pages